This article originally appeared on VICE Canada.

 I'm standing next to a man in a fox costume in a hotel room at Edmonton's Ramada Inn.
 The room is cramped because of a beer pong table.
-We need to make three cups in a row, or else we lose the game to the wolf and sabre-tooth tiger across from us.
+We need to make three cups in a row, or else we lose the game to the wolf and saber-tooth tiger across from us.
 I sink the first cup, my partner sinks the second.
-It was now or never.
+It's now or never.
 I take a breath, line up the cup, and shoot.
 I miss.
 The chupacabra across from me grabs a bottle of rum and pours me a strong drink.
 I cheers my foxy friend and slam it.

 I don't know what I expected to find when I decided to attend Fur-Eh, Edmonton's premiere Furry convention, last weekend.

 Fur-Eh is a convention that caters to the furry subculture/fandom.
 The fandom is made up of people who enjoy anthropomorphic animals—animals with human characteristics.
 This usually takes the form of a character that the furry creates.
 It doesn't matter what creature it is as long as it is unique to the creator.
 Over the duration of the weekend I saw dogs, dragons, cats, and some creatures that the creators must have made up themselves.
 Visually, it was stunning.

 Not all members of this fandom dress up.
 Only 20 percent actually own a suit, most likely due to the fact that a full suit is damn expensive, running up to and sometimes over a few thousand dollars.
 To mediate this, some furries just wear tails, some just ears, but they almost all had something on that signified them as a furry.
 It's not too far separated from what you would see at a typical comic con, just instead of dressing up as a character someone else created you are dressing up as your own.

 Their characters, known as "fursonas," vary in extremes much like their creators.
 Throughout a con, you won't see one suit identical to another.
 There exists stereotypes within the factions of the fandom in something known as "speciesism."